Master of Science – Physician Assistant

 Program Design and Curriculum Content

-The two-year program (120 semester credits) of study leading to a Master of Science in Physician Assistant studies (M.S.P.A.) is delivered Monday through Friday from 9:00 AM to 4:00 PM with occasional workshops outside of those hours.
+The two-year program (120 semester credits) of study leading to a Master of Science in Physician Assistant (M.S.P.A.) is delivered Monday through Friday from 9:00 AM to 4:00 PM with occasional workshops outside of those hours.
 The first year of the program will be on the Heritage University campus in Toppenish, Washington with some coursework and/or learning experiences conducted at Pacific Northwest University of Health Sciences.
-The clinic sites for the second year rotations will be spread throughout the Pacific Northwest.
+The clinic sites for the second year rotations will be spread throughout the WWAMI region.

 A minimum grade point average (GPA) of 3.0 is required in all courses.